michuanhaohao/michuanhaohao.github.io/pub.md

 is_contact: true
 ---

+(* stands for the corresponding author or adviser)

 ### Journal
 0. _**Hao Luo**_, Wei Jiang, Youzhi Gu, Fuxu Liu, Xingyu Liao, Shenqi Lai, and Jianyang Gu.
 A Strong Baseline and Batch Normalization Neck for Deep Person Re-identification.
 IEEE Transactions on Multimedia.